openshift/enhancements/enhancements/storage/csi-migration.md

 ## Summary

-We want to allow cluster administrators to enable and disable the migration of in-tree volumes to their counterparts CSI drivers.
+We want to allow cluster administrators to enable and disable the migration of in-tree volumes to their counterparts CSI drivers before the feature becomes GA in upstream.

 ## Motivation

-CSI migration is going to be enabled by default in Kubernetes 1.22 (OCP 4.9).
+CSI migration is going to tentatively be enabled by default in Kubernetes 1.22 (OCP 4.9).
 As a result, volumes from in-tree plugins will be migrated to their counterpart CSI driver by default.

 In order to avoid surprises once the migration is enabled by default, we want to allow cluster administrators to optionally enable the migration earlier, preferably in OCP 4.8.